qooxdoo/qooxdoo/docs/desktop/gui/inline.md

 > :memo: You need to define specific DOM nodes in your document which act as islands
 > for the Qooxdoo widgets.
 >
-> Additionally if you use the dynamic mode (automatic resizing) it is important
+> Additionally, if you use the dynamic mode (automatic resizing) it is important
 > that the used DOM node is **not** styled using CSS rules concerning the
 > _width_ and _height_ attribute.
-Instead style your DOM node with inline
+Instead, style your DOM node with inline
 > styles, otherwise the dynamic resizing won't work correctly.

 ```javascript